This page has the following information

 If you are a lawyer with an issue you think might be suitable for Structured Negotiations and are interested in discussing a possible co-counsel arrangement, please contact Lainey.

 Lainey is a frequent speaker at disability rights and accessible technology conferences, meetings and classes.
-If you are interested in inviting her to speak about Structured Negotiations, accessible web sites, Talking ATMs or other accessible information and technology, please use the contact page on this website.
+If you are interested in inviting her to speak about Structured Negotiations, accessible digital content, Talking ATMs or other accessible information and technology, please use the contact page on this website.

-Once again, in 2013 Lainey is presenting at both the Annual International Technology and Persons with Disabilities Conference (CSUN) in San Diego, California, at John Slatin AccessU in Austin, Texas, and as a guest lecturer in the Disability Law Class at Hastings College of the Law in San Francisco.
-Lainey will be co-presenting at CSUN with Linda Dardarian of the Oakland, California civil rights firm Goldstein, Borgen, Dardarian and Ho.
+In 2013 Lainey presented at both the Annual International Technology and Persons with Disabilities Conference (CSUN) in San Diego, California and at John Slatin AccessU in Austin, Texas.
+She was also a guest lecturer in the Disability Law Class at Hastings College of the Law in San Francisco.
+Lainey co-presented at CSUN with Linda Dardarian of the Oakland, California civil rights firm Goldstein, Borgen, Dardarian and Ho.

 Lainey gave two presentations at the 27th Annual International Technology and Persons with Disabilities Conference (CSUN) in 2012 in San Diego, California.
 She addressed the Plenary Session at AccessU at CSUN, a mini “conference within a conference” focusing on web accessibility and inclusivity.
 She also presented at the main conference with her colleague Linda Dardarian on the topic of the role of law in making the web more accessible and inclusive.

 - Read the post on Lainey’s 2012 CSUN presentations

 - Watch the YouTube video clip of the WebAble TV interview of Lainey and Linda at the CSUN 2012 Conference